 I realize that to make this a true bingo card I need to add a row of tasks.
 I didn’t have room on this particular board, so I didn’t.
 But soon I think I’ll replace the BINGO row with five more tasks and increase the degree of difficulty a bit.

 Thank you, Jacquelyn, for the great inspiration!
-You can also check out the bingo card of Maryann Devine of Smarts and Culture.
+You can also check out the bingo card created by Maryann Devine of Smarts and Culture.
 Maybe it’s a trend that will sweep the nation!

-ETA: I got so excited about bingo that I created an Organizing Guide about it.
+ETA: Check out my Bingo update and my Bingo anniversary posts, which detail some of the improvements I made to my Bingo board since writing this blog post.
+Also, I got so excited about bingo that I created an Organizing Guide about it.
 The five-page Guide gives instructions on creating a board, guidance on ways to use the concept, and rules I created for using it.
 See my Organizing Guides page for information on purchasing it.